Table of contents

 Continuous pollution exposure causes body changes that interfere with healing and result in wounds that don’t heal properly.
 The wound at the surgical site overheals or heals improperly, leading to scar tissue impeding the drainage system finally made by the surgeons during the course of their operation….

-Identical mechanisms lead to the combining of two negative effects, hence resulting in increased complication risk and reduced success rate over the whole duration of the procedures.
+Identical mechanisms combine two negative effects, resulting in increased complication risk and reduced success rate over the entire duration of the procedures.

 Guarding patients from environmental pollutants during medical procedures